v-Representability on a one-dimensional torus at elevated temperatures: Relation between -representability and non-empty subdifferential

-The relation between $v$-representability and non-empty subdifferential was presented in the literature~\cite{eschrig2003-book,Penz-et-al-HKreview-partI,cances2023density}.
-This relation, together with some additional results from convex analysis, are important ingredients to show our main result Theorem \ref{th:main}.
+The relation between $v$-representability and non-empty subdifferential is usually discussed in mathematical presentations of DFT~\cite{eschrig2003-book,Penz-et-al-HKreview-partI,cances2023density}.
+This relation, together with some additional results from convex analysis, are important ingredients to show our main Theorem \ref{th:main}.
 Therefore, we will repeat the relation and the needed results in this section.

 For any proper ($f \neq \infty$) convex function $f: \affspace \to (-\infty, \infty]$ its subdifferential at a point $\rho \in \affspace$ is defined as the set